alperenbutun/dpda-ones-double-zeros/README.md

 I have one more paper ready:

-**Explicit_Run_Return_Enumeration_Rational_Dyck_Paths.pdf:** This work solves the explicit enumeration problem left open by Dai–Fu–Qiu: determining the number of rational Dyck paths with prescribed values of run and return, and likewise of ratio-run and return.
-The approach begins with the residual viewpoint from the original (2:1) DPDA, extends it to general (p:q) balance, and identifies the residual with rational-path rank.
-The key step is that returns are exactly upper-barrier contacts in the coarea sequence.
+**Explicit_Run_Return_Enumeration_Rational_Dyck_Paths.pdf:** This work derives from my original (2:1) DPDA solution, especially from its p:q generalization, and solves the explicit enumeration problem left open by Dai–Fu–Qiu: determining the number of rational Dyck paths with prescribed values of run and return, and likewise of ratio-run and return.
+The key bridge is the residual viewpoint: the (p) residual is identified with rational-path rank, and returns are shown to be exactly upper-barrier contacts in the coarea sequence.
 Combining forbidden coarea values, weighted LGV determinants, and inclusion–exclusion then yields a fully explicit formula involving only finite subset sums and integer determinants.

 **UPDATE (August 19, 2026)**